September 1999 Likud leadership election

 The September 1999 Likud leadership election was held on 2 September 1999 to elect the leader of the Likud party.
-Ariel Sharon was elected to replace outgoing party leader Benjamin Netanyahu.
+Ariel Sharon was elected to permanently replace former leader Benjamin Netanyahu.
+Sharon had been serving as interim leader since Netanyahu resigned following the party's defeat in the 1999 Israeli general election.

 Background

 The leadership election to elect a new Likud leader took place after Israeli Labor Party leader Ehud Barak heavily defeated Likud leader Benjamin Netanyahu in the 1999 Israeli general election.
+After the election defeat, Netanyahu resigned as party leader and Ariel Sharon acted as interim party leader.